teatwig/taggart/README.md

 end
 ```

-The alternative would be forcing the use of actual lists, which is necessairly noisier.
+The alternative would be forcing the use of actual lists, which is necessarily noisier.

 ```elixir
 # Not valid, do not try: